Wes Hamilton

-Wes Hamilton (born April 24, 1953 in Texas City, Texas) is a former American football offensive lineman who was drafted by the Minnesota Vikings in the 3rd round in the 1976 NFL Draft.
-He played college football at the University of Tulsa.
-One of Wes's sons, Ben Hamilton is an offensive lineman, who currently plays for the Seattle Seahawks.
+Wes Hamilton (born April 24, 1953) is an American former professional football player who was an offensive lineman for the Minnesota Vikings if the National Football League (NFL).
+He was selected by the Vikings in the third round of the 1976 NFL draft.
+He played college football for the Tulsa Golden Hurricane.

+One of Hamilton's sons, Ben, was an offensive lineman who played for the Denver Broncos and Seattle Seahawks.

 His life after football includes his successful career as a small business owner of an Allegra Marketing, Print & Mail franchise in the Minneapolis suburbs.
 He resides nearby with his college sweetheart, Linda.
 He is active in his church and is involved with charitable work.